mailchimp/content-style-guide/06-web-elements.html.md

 ### Navigation

-Use title case for main navigation.
+Use title case for main or global navigation.
 Use sentence case for subnavigation.

 Navigation links should be clear and concise.